theQRL/web3.js/docs/docs/guides/web3_providers_guide/examples.md

 6. Replace `'YOUR_INFURA_PROJECT_ID'` with your own Infura project ID.
 You can obtain an Infura project ID by signing up for a free account at https://infura.io/register.
 Alternatively, you can use any other URL that is compatible with HDWalletProvider, such as a local Ganache accessible at `'http://localhost:7545'`.

 7. In the command prompt, run `node index.js` and press Enter.
-This will execute your JavaScript file and connect to the Ethereum network using HDWalletProvider with Infura.
+This will execute your JavaScript file and connect to the Zond network using HDWalletProvider with Infura.

 If everything is set up properly, you should see the current block number printed in the console similar to the following.